Lately I have been on a posting spree, but much of that posting has been focused on helping people find their niche topics.

 C) Things you’ve done in life such as hobbies or new activities you’ve explored.

 - Say I tried online dating, and perhaps I gained some good experiences on it, so I made a page helping people succeed in it.
 It’s a growing market so there’s immense potential there.

-- I tried doing races in mud, so I made a niche site to help people who also decide to try them (by the way, here’s the full case study on that topic).
+- I tried doing races in mud, so I made a niche site to help people who also decide to try them (by the way, here’s the full case study on my niche site in that topic).

 - I have turtles and researched how to take care of them and what to buy, perhaps I can make a page which helps turtle owners take care of theirs.

 Note: With every new activity, topic, hobby you enter into, you gain knowledge and with that knowledge comes the ability to create a niche site of it.

 You should go crazy with this list if you want, but prioritize the list by first focusing on A’s topics, then B’s, then C’s.
 There is a reason I’ve put them in this order, because ideally, you want to work on a site and love it.
 But if that isn’t your thing, then you have option’s B and C to fall back on.

 2) Of the list created, put 2 scores on each topic you’ve made.